Getting started with QGIS#

 • When you save for the first time: To save the QGIS project you are working on click on Project -> Save as…-> Navigate to the folder where you want to save the project -> Give the project a name -> Save

-• When saving your progress: To save progress in a project that was already saved somewhere on your computer, there are two good options:
+• When saving your progress: To save progress in a project that was already saved somewhere on your computer:

 • Click on Project -> Save.